HorizonRoboticsRDK/hobot_audio/README.md

 # Function Introduction

-Horizon Intelligent Voice Algorithm adopts local offline mode, subscribes to audio data for processing by BPU, and then publishes messages such as **wake-up, command word recognition**, **sound source localization DOA angle information**, and **voice ASR recognition results**.
-The implementation of intelligent voice function corresponds to the **hobot_audio** package of TogetheROS.Bot, which is suitable for the microphone array matched with the Horizon RDK.
+D-Robotics Intelligent Voice Algorithm adopts local offline mode, subscribes to audio data for processing by BPU, and then publishes messages such as **wake-up, command word recognition**, **sound source localization DOA angle information**, and **voice ASR recognition results**.
+The implementation of intelligent voice function corresponds to the **hobot_audio** package of TogetheROS.Bot, which is suitable for the microphone array matched with the D-Robotics RDK.

 Application Scenarios: The intelligent voice algorithm can recognize wake-up words and custom command words in audio, interpret the voice content into corresponding instructions or convert it into text, enabling functions such as voice control and voice translation.
 It is mainly used in smart home, smart cabin, smart wearable devices, and other fields.